Research Highlights

 Key idea: Wind-farm layout controls not only local wake losses but also farm-scale replenishment of kinetic energy from above.

-Comparison of large eddy simulations using actuator disk or actuator line models with wind tunnel experiments
+Comparison of wind farm large eddy simulations using actuator disk and actuator line models with wind tunnel experiments

 This paper compares actuator-disk and actuator-line turbine models in LES against wind-tunnel measurements.
 It clarifies when simplified turbine representations are sufficient and when more detailed actuator-line modeling is needed.